-\Suppliers and service providers who have achieved a turnover of more than 100K€ with Colisée France / Armonea and more than 30K€ with Colisée Spain / Colisée Italy and who have worked with at least 2 different Colisée facilities during the year.
+^{}Suppliers and service providers who have achieved a turnover of more than 100K€ with Colisée France / Armonea and more than 30K€ with Colisée Spain / Colisée Italy and who have worked with at least 2 different Colisée facilities during the year.
 The following are excluded from the scope: intellectual service providers that are not directly linked to our activities (auditor, lawyers, consulting services), lessors, financing organisations (leasing, third party financiers, banks, etc.).

-Environment - Report
+Environnement - Report

 Since 2023, Colisée has sought to make progress in reducing emissions from other energy sources (gas, fuel oil, etc.) in addition to electricity.
-In 2023, the proportion of renewable energy was 54%.
+By 2024, the proportion of renewable energy had risen to 59%.
 Work is continuing to reduce the amount of energy consumed.
-To raise awareness of the need to reduce energy consumption, face-to-face training was provided in Spain in early 2024 and is currently being developed in France (via an e-learning module).
+To raise awareness of the need to reduce energy consumption, face-to-face training sessions were held in Spain in early 2024, and an e-learning module was created in France in November 2024.